 Buildings are responsible for a quarter of California’s greenhouse gas emissions.

 In September 2018, California adopted a law to reduce these emissions 40% below 1990 levels by 2030.
-As part of this effort, the state’s Public Utilities Commission is investing an initial $200 million over four years to advance low-carbon space and water heating technologies in both new and existing buildings.
+As part of this effort, the state’s Public Utilities Commission is investing $435 million in building electrification programs over the next four years, with a focus on serving low-income and historically disadvantaged communities.
+The commission is also working to end subsidies for new gas line extensions.

-Became the first municipality to ban gas in most new construction (starting Jan.
-1, 2020), and more than 40 local governments across the state have since adopted gas bans or electrification building codes – including San Jose, the 10th largest city in the United States.
-More than 50 others are also considering policies to support all-electric new construction.
+Berkeley became the first municipality in the U.S. to ban gas in most new construction (starting Jan.
+1, 2020), and more than 50 local governments across the state have since adopted gas bans or electrification building codes and other policies to support all-electric new construction.

-Mayor Eric Garcetti unveiled a sweeping sustainability plan in 2019 that requires all new buildings to be “net-zero carbon” by 2030, with the entire building stock converted to zero-emission technologies by 2050.
+Mayor Eric Garcetti unveiled a sweeping sustainability plan in 2019 that requires all new buildings to be “net-zero carbon” by 2030, and in May 2022 L.A.’s City Council voted to ban most gas appliances in new construction.

-Municipal Utility District established a major incentive program to push all-electric homes.
-All-electric homes are becoming the default for new residential construction, and the district has embedded electrification within its energy efficiency programs to ensure that low- and moderate-income households are able to go gas-free at the same rate as the rest of the population.
+An ordinance adopted in June 2021 requires all new construction in Sacramento to be all-electric by 2026.
+All-electric homes were already becoming the default for new residential construction, and the city's local utility embedded electrification within its energy efficiency programs to ensure that low- and moderate-income households are able to go gas-free at the same rate as the rest of the population.

 The nation's 10th largest city, San Jose, prohibited gas in new single-family homes and low-rise multifamily buildings starting in January 2020, and in November 2020, the City Council extended the measure to prohibit gas in almost all new construction, including commercial and high-rise residential buildings.

 Denver’s City Council in November 2021 passed an ordinance that requires large commercial and multifamily buildings to slash emissions through efficiency and electrification upgrades.
-The city plans to provide extensive support and incentives to help building owners and managers achieve compliance.
+To defray the upfront cost of electrification and promote equity, the city also launched an extensive incentives program to help homeowners ditch fossil fuels.

 In November 2019 became the first community outside of California to ban gas and other fossil fuel infrastructure in new buildings.
-While that bylaw was later struck down by the state's attorney general, the town passed a new law in June 2021 that encourages all-electric buildings in new construction and major renovations.
+While that bylaw was later struck down by the state's attorney general, the town is pursuing other measures that encourage all-electric buildings in new construction and major renovations.

-Issued a 2019 update of its Climate Action Plan, which calls for retrofitting and electrifying at least 80% of the city’s existing buildings over the next 30 years.
+A 2019 update of the city's Climate Action Plan called for retrofitting and electrifying at least 80% of the city’s existing buildings over the next 30 years.
+In September 2021, the Boston City Council took an important first step towards meeting that goal by passing an ordinance requiring the city’s largest buildings to meet increasingly aggressive emissions targets over time.
 A report commissioned by the city shows that two-thirds of Boston’s greenhouse gas emissions come from buildings, and says that meeting its carbon neutral by 2050 goal will require three overarching strategies: deep energy efficiency, electrifying as much as possible, and purchasing 100% clean energy.

 In 2019, state lawmakers passed a suite of aggressive new climate bills aimed at dramatically reducing the state’s carbon emissions, which included tough efficiency standards for buildings larger than 50,000 square feet.
-Though it didn’t make it out of the statehouse in 2021, Governor Inslee is pushing first-of-its-kind legislation that would require new construction to be all-electric.
+Though it didn’t make it out of the statehouse in 2021, Gov. Jay Inslee continues to push legislation that would require new construction to gradually transition to all-electric appliances.
+The Washington State Building Council meanwhile voted to update the state’s building codes to require heat pumps and eliminate fossil fuels in all new commercial buildings starting July 1, 2023.

 In February 2021 approved changes to its energy codes that will prevent gas use for space and water heating in most new commercial and apartment buildings.
 And the city had previously adopted a 24 cents per gallon tax on home-heating oil, with revenues dedicated to converting households from oil to all-electric heat.